GLOBAL MARKETS-Shares pick up, dollar steady after bruising selloff

 LONDON, June 14 (Reuters) - Stocks recouped some of their recent sharp losses and the dollar steadied on Friday, although both were limping towards a fourth straight week of declines driven by persistent doubts over central bank stimulus programmes.

-The U.S. currency remained sluggish as trading in New York started, but it looked to have gained a foothold against the yen at around 95 and at $1.3320 against the euro.
+The U.S. currency remained sluggish against the yen and the euro on Friday morning but looked to have gained a foothold against the Japanese unit around 95 yen, having plunged to a two-month trough of 93.75 the previous day.

-Wall Street was expected to open broadly flat.
-It bounced 1 percent on Thursday after better-than-expected U.S. retail sales brought some relief to markets, but the mood was expected to remain fragile running into next week’s Fed meeting.
+With better-than-expected U.S. retail sales data overnight bringing some relief to markets and with the impact of the selloff on riskier assets settling, top European stocks climbed 0.3 percent as they tracked a rebound in Japanese and Asian shares.

-Markets have been spooked by the idea the U.S. central bank could start cutting back the support which has helped drive up asset prices over the last four years.
-But Philippe Gijsels, head of research at BNP Paribas Global Markets, said with growth patchy, he didn’t expect any changes before the end of the year.
+Markets have been spooked by the idea that the Fed could start reeling in its support, which has helped drive up asset prices over the last four years.
+But Philippe Gijsels, head of research at BNP Paribas Fortis Global Markets, said with growth patchy, he didn’t expect a Fed move before the end of the year.

 “If you have easy monetary policy and improving economic conditions, which will also help companies to produce good earnings, ... then you have a lot of the building blocks in place (to drive stock market gains),” he added.

-Asian and European shares, as well as MSCI’s world index , have fallen for four straight weeks now, while for emerging market equities it has been five as a dash back to cash and core economies has taken hold.

-Despite rebounding 2 percent on Friday, Japan’s Nikkei is nursing losses since mid-May of more than 15 percent.
-It is a slump that has been intertwined with a strong rebound in the yen which has seen its best run since early 2010 this week.
+A number of major stock markets including MSCI’s world index have fallen for four straight weeks now, with Europe on course for a drop of 1.5 percent this week.
+Japan’s Nikkei is nursing losses since mid-May of more than 15 percent despite rebounding 2 percent on Friday.

+The Japanese stock market has been on a roller coaster ride recently, hurt by the stimulus worries and an underwhelming package of pro-growth measures unveiled by the government.

-In Europe’s debt markets, southern euro zone bonds were back on the front foot after a mixed few sessions despite the continent’s economic malaise.
-German and U.S. benchmark bonds were also up, adding to this week’s solid gains.
+In Europe’s debt markets, southern euro zone bonds were back on the front foot after a mixed run of sessions, while German Bunds were also up, rising 43 ticks to add to this week’s gains.

 Rating agency Standard and Poor’s helped sentiment towards the euro zone periphery as it kept Spanish government debt above ‘junk’ status, although it left the country at risk of a downgrade by maintaining a negative outlook on the bonds.

-It was a more stable situation in emerging markets assets too after the recent turbulence caused by the combination of central bank stimulus jitters and political unrest in countries such as Turkey and Syria.

-Commodities, especially metals, have largely avoided the dramatic swings seen by equities and currencies this week but have not been completely immune to the market mood.
+Commodities, especially metals, have largely avoided the dramatic swings seen by equities and currencies this week but have not been completely immune to the stimulus concerns.

-Copper has been hit by signs of slowing demand from China.
-It edged off a six-week low to $7,094 a tonne by 1200 GMT, while precious metals gold and platinum hovered near their recent lows.
+Copper edged up to $7,094 a tonne as it inched off a six-week low hit on Thursday, while precious metals gold and platinum hovered near their recent lows.

-Brent crude broke back above $105 a barrel for the first time in more than a month, however, although analysts said the volatile dollar would remain a heavy influence on prices.
+Brent crude broke back above $105 a barrel for the first time in more than a month, although analysts said the volatile dollar would remain influential.

 “The key driver of oil has been the weakness in the dollar rather than any fundamental factors,” said Ric Spooner, chief market analyst at CMC Markets, who added that $106 would be a tough barrier to crack.